mallchel/rewrite-default-exports/README.md

   <a href="https://www.npmjs.com/package/rewrite-default-exports"><img src="https://img.shields.io/github/stars/mallchel/rewrite-default-exports?style=flat-square"></a>
 </p>

+# rewrite-default-exports
+Rewrite your default exports to named ones and replace old names everywhere

 ## Motivation
 One day you might think about using named import and named export instead of default import and default export because it is a well-known best practice.
+After that you can add eslint rule for prohibiting export default in your code base with [eslint/no-default-export](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/no-default-export.md) or [biomejs/no-default-export](https://biomejs.dev/linter/rules/no-default-export/).

 ## How it works
 It is divided into two stages: